 Mores continued his education with studies in economic development concepts through the University of Northern Iowa; community newspaper management at the American Press Institute, Reston, Virginia; and the Institute of Newspaper Technology, University of Tennessee, Knoxville.

 He and his brother honored their late father, Leo, by helping fund Iowa State's Leo Mores Chapter of the Society of Professional Journalists (2006) and they also established ISU's Mores Family Community Journalism Scholarships (1990).
 In partnership with the Iowa Newspaper Foundation, they established the annual Leo Mores Leadership Institute (2008) for up and coming Iowa newspaper publishers.

 Their newspaper, winner of 273 state and national awards, has earned a variety of Iowa newspaper technology firsts relating to their use of the Internet and newspaper production.
 In his community, Mores was named Harlan's Citizen of the Year (1988), published a 36-page historical walking tour of downtown Harlan (2014) and was named a Melvin Jones Fellow by the Lions Club International (2014).

 Mores' wife, Donna Christensen-Mores, an Iowa State journalism graduate, is an attorney, human resources director and compliance officer for Myrtue Medical Center.
-They have two children: Jackson, ISU grad and earning his Masters at the Univ. of Kansas Medical Center and Chandler, a junior at Stanford.
+They have two children: Jackson, an ISU grad earning his master's at the University of Kansas Medical Center, and Chandler, a junior at Stanford.